Purchases made through links earn us a small commission, at no extra cost to you.

-- Moraine Lake Road is closed to vehicles from early October (after the Canadian Thanksgiving weekend) to early June because of large snowfalls and avalanche risk.
+- Moraine Lake Road is closed to all vehicles, including public transport, from early October (after the Canadian Thanksgiving weekend) to early June because of large snowfalls and avalanche risk

 Best Time to Kayak Moraine Lake: Moraine Lake doesn’t begin to melt until June.
 Depending on weather conditions, and taking into account road access, the only time you can kayak or canoe Moraine Lake is from June to October.

 - A great time to kayak Moraine Lake is after the canoe rentals close for the day (5:00 pm) so the lake is not as busy.

 Launching Area: You can launch your kayak anywhere along the Moraine Lakeshore Trail where you find a suitable spot.
 At one time there were several easy access points to the water (near the parking lot), but those have either been fenced off or piles of rocks have been put in front of them (perhaps to discourage people from bringing their own boats?)
 The closest lake access is about 110 m from the first stall in the parking lot, but there are some obstacles.